HL7/cql/input/pages/09-b-cqlreference.md

 12 'cm2' / 3 'cm'
 ```

 In this example, the result will have a unit of <span class="lit">'cm'</span>.
 Note that when performing division of quantities with the same units, the result will have the default UCUM unit (<span class="lit">'1'</span>).
 When a quantity has no units specified, it is treated as a quantity with the default unit (<span class="lit">'1'</span>).
+Attempting to operate on quantities with invalid or special units will result in <span class="kw">null</span>.

 If either argument is <span class="kw">null</span>, the result is <span class="kw">null</span>.